 Finding The Right Support

 PTSD and BPD are mental health conditions that can have a severe impact on quality of life, relationships, and overall happiness, but with treatment and support it is possible to manage symptoms and live a peaceful, full life.
-If you are showing symptoms of either condition, reach out to a licensed therapist at Talkspace today to get a formal diagnosis.
+If you are showing symptoms of either condition, reach out to a licensed online therapist at Talkspace today to get a formal diagnosis.